stephenony/portfolio-website-v1/README.md

 Still working on the code base

 ## Responsive
-the website is fully responsive and mobile, and medium/large devices
+the website is fully responsive on mobile, and medium/large devices